SamsonAudrey/WI/README.md

 ### Results

-you will find the result csv in the PREDICTIONCSV folder
+For a predict task you will find the result csv in the PREDICTIONCSV folder